snowch/hsm-guide/book.md

 #####  Connecting with a Python Client

-See Appendix (TODO) for python installation instructions.
+See Appendix (TODO) for:
+- instructions for installing python
+- instructions to running python code

 ```python
 import binascii